Turn any raw loop into a dancefloor weapon in seconds

 Just pure devastation.

 Designed by Christian Cambas, Diavolator keeps you firmly inside your creative flow.
-Four serial effect stages optimized to turn raw elements into absolute dancefloor weapons.

 Your audio travels through four high-performance effect stages in series, giving you devastating, step-by-step control before hitting the master output.
-Sculpt exactly the chain you need—each stage features its own independent bypass switch.
+Sculpt exactly the chain you need, each stage features its own independent bypass switch.

 Diavolator strips away the friction of complex sound design so you can focus strictly on the vibe.
 Here is how the processing pipeline handles your signal: